ingridsfd/Ingrid-core-code-from-scratch-readme/MoreSimpleExercises/8 Ball baby code.md

+# This is the code for a 8 Ball simulation:
-## Title
+## August 3rd, 2022
-# Baby exercises that will help me understand better the ones we are doing during CoreCode:
+Baby exercises that will help me understand better the ones we are doing during CoreCode:

 ```JavaScript
 //step 1